It is very dangerous to drive with worn brakes.

-Lift up & remove wheels
+Lift and remove wheels

-Pads are attached to the calipers with a set of metal clips.
+The pads are attached to the calipers with a set of metal clamps.
 Remove your old pads.
-In some instances they pads can be a bit tight so use some force to remove them.
-Before placing the new pads, spray some anti-seize lubricant on the edges of metal.
-The lubricant should not get into contact with the brake pads otherwise you will experience reduced friction between the pads and the rotors.
-Before testing your new brakes ensure that the car has enough brake fluid.
-Replace, the calipers and tire.
+In some cases, the pads can be a little tight, so you may need to use some force to remove them.
+Before applying the new pads, spray some lubricant on the metal edges.
+The lubricant must not come into contact with the brake pads, otherwise, the friction between the pads and the rotors will be reduced.
+Before testing your new brakes, make sure that the vehicle has sufficient brake fluid.
+Replace the brake calipers and the tire.

 Your brakes should be replaced every 40,000 to 60,000 miles, but that depends on how you drive the car.
 Because if you brake fast and hard, you have to expect the pads to wear out faster.
 The wear rate can also be caused by heavy loads.